candicenonsense/docs-tap/cli-plugins/insight/query-data.hbs.md

     URL:          http://source-controller.flux-system.svc.cluster.local./gitrepository/my-apps/tanzu-java-web-app-gitops/c7e4c27ba43250a4b7c46f030355c108aa73cc39.tar.gz
 ```

-In the earlier example, the URL is parsed and split into the org and repo.
+The URL is parsed and split into the organization and repository.
 Revision is parsed as the commit SHA.

-- Org is parsed as `gitrepository`
+- Organization is parsed as `gitrepository`
-- Repo is parsed as `my-apps/tanzu-java-web-app-gitops/c7e4c27ba43250a4b7c46f030355c108aa73cc39.tar.gz`
+- Repository is parsed as `my-apps/tanzu-java-web-app-gitops/c7e4c27ba43250a4b7c46f030355c108aa73cc39.tar.gz`
 - Commit SHA is parsed as `master/c7e4c27ba43250a4b7c46f030355c108aa73cc39`

-Use this information to perform your search.

-### Source code query with repo and org
+### Query the source code using repository and organization

 Run: